Schedule online in just a few clicks.

 Nadine Chan, a New York City–based yoga instructor, says the weather takes a toll on her social life.
 You might think she’s referring to frizzy hair, rain-soaked suede pumps, and sweaty pits.
 Nope.
-For Chan, it’s all about her eyes.
+For Chan, it’s all about her eye problems.

 “I dread restaurants with outdoor seating,” says Chan, who has dry eye syndrome, a condition that affects millions (especially women age 50 and older) whose eyes aren’t able to maintain a healthy coating of tears.
 “I always have to be the one who says, ‘No, I can’t sit outside because it hurts my eyes.’”

 In low humidity, her eyes feel dry and scratchy.
-During allergy season, she faces tearing and itchiness.
+During allergy season, she faces itchy eyes and tearing.
 And in bright sunlight?
 “Forget it.
 I wear sunglasses constantly,” she says.

 Chan’s reactions might be on the extreme end of the spectrum, but she’s definitely not alone.
 Robert Africano, O.D., an optometrist with North Carolina Primary Vision Care Associates, located inside an America’s Best Contacts & Eyeglasses in Charlotte, N.C., says that grappling with swings in the weather is no joke for people who suffer from dry eye syndrome.